 Privately owned subsidized housing includes units where the government provides subsidies directly to owners of qualified properties developed with loans or grants from the Federal government.
 The owners pass along the federal rental assistance subsidy to qualified residents to cover the gap between the resident payment , generally 30 percent of adjusted income, and rent costs.
 To apply for housing in a privately-owned affordable housing community, you will have to visit the management office for each community that interests you.
 You can get a listing of the privately owned subsidized housing sites in your area by contacting your local HUD office.

-- Continuing Care Retirement Communities: Continuing care retirement communities, or CCRCs, offer a few types of services - all in one location, which gives a person the chance to stay in one place if even his or her needs change.
-CCRCs offer a range of services including nursing and other health services; meals; housekeeping; transportation; emergency help; and personal care.
+- Life Plan Communities (formerly Continuing Care Retirement Communities-CCRC): Life Plan Communities, offer a few types of services - all in one location, which gives a person the chance to stay in one place if even his or her needs change.
+Life Plan Communities offer a range of services including nursing and other health services; meals; housekeeping; transportation; emergency help; and personal care.
 They also usually have lots of social and educational activities on site.

-CCRCs are also different from other types of housing options for older people because they offer you a contract that says the CCRC will provide you with housing and services for life.
-Most CCRCs require a one-time entrance fee and then monthly payments thereafter.
+Life Plan Communities are also different from other types of housing options for older people because they offer you a contract that says the Life Plan Community will provide you with housing and services for life.
+Most Life Plan Communities require a one-time entrance fee and then monthly payments thereafter.
 These fees vary by community, depending on the type of housing and services they offer.
-Other CCRCs operate on a rental basis, in which you would make monthly payments, but would not have to pay an entrance fee.
+Other Life Plan Communities operate on a rental basis, in which you would make monthly payments, but would not have to pay an entrance fee.

 - Assisted Living: If a person needs some help every day, but not constant nursing care, assisted living may be a good choice.
 Assisted living residences provide help with the things people need to do every day, such as bathing or getting dressed, taking medicine, cooking, shopping, housekeeping, laundry and getting around.
 But, they do all of this while still giving a person the chance to stay active and control your own life.